mvh267/SQLalchemy-challenge/README.md

 - Routes for precipitation data, station information, and temperature observations, providing dynamic responses based on user queries.
 # Technical Proficiency #
 - Demonstrated strong skills in Python for data analysis and API development.
-- Utilized SQLAlchemy for complex database queries and data manipulation.
+- Utilized SQLAlchemy for complex database queries and data manipulation within MongoDB.
 - Employed Pandas for data structuring and analysis.
 - Created data visualizations using Matplotlib.
 - Developed a functional Flask API for data serving.